DjangoDIY/djangodiy-blogapp/README.rst

 Getting Started
 =========================

-To use the djangodiy-blogapp in your Django project, follow these steps:
+To use the diyblog in your Django project, follow these steps:

 1. **Clone the Repository**